The Devil's Bondwoman: Plot

 Doria throws a reception at her house and invites Mason.
 He accepts, hoping he can find some private time with John Manners.
 The reception is in full swing when a strange woman shows up.
 She was a former Van Horton failed bank member and had lost her life savings.
 Doria discovers her background and orders her from the house.
 Instead of leaving, the woman slips upstairs to Doria's room.
 Once in the room, she stabs herself and falls, bleeding to the floor.

 At the reception, the dinner guests gather around a table.
 Doria is entertaining the guests when a drop of blood falls from the ceiling.
 The shaken dinner guests are astonished.
 During the confusion in the other room, Mason and John Manners are in the library discussing business when a guest hurries in and tells them about the drops of blood.

 John Manners rushes upstairs to see what happened.
 After assessing the situation, he returns to the library.
 Passing one of the upstairs rooms, he hears Doria and Prince Vandloup making Love.
 He enters the room, confronts the two, and condemns Doria.
 John Manners now recognizes how Doria had manipulated him.
 Manners heads downstairs and explains to his bewildered guests that Doria was behind the collapse of the Van Horton bank.
 Under the circumstances, Manners will help Mason make restitution.
 He expels Doria from the house and banishes her forever.

 Mason and Beverly profess their Love for each other and get married.
 Doria has always had an infatuation with Prince Vandloup.
-The prince made Love to her at every opportunity.
+The prince had sex with her at every opportunity.
 Because Doria failed to seduce Mason, she must now pay the Devil his due.
 Prince Vandloup transforms into the Devil, and Doria learns she is in the power of evil and forever the Devil's Bondwoman.